kuzeyardic/VictorDronhen/README.md

-# BNF , LEX and YACC specifications for a drone language called VictorDronhen
+# BNF , LEX  specifications for a drone language called VictorDronhen